tomas/satan/README.md

     - daemon_path: Custom path to use for the `nssm.exe` binary  when setting up your daemon.
 If `null` or `false`, Satan assumes your bin can run as a Windows Service and will not copy any additional binaries.
     - daemon_name: Custom name to use for the `nssm.exe` executable.
 Optional.

+There are a slew of other options available for fine-tuning OSX and Linux daemons.
+Take a look at the [lib/builder.js script](https://github.com/tomas/satan/blob/master/lib/builder.js) for more satanic tweaks.

 Final part
 ----------